-Eligibility in the Plan is available to medical doctors, doctors of osteopathy, dentists, student health doctors, and podiatrists who are duly licensed and registered to practice their profession in the State of Texas and who are (1) employed by a TTU System institution, or (2) participating as a medical student, intern, resident, or fellow in a patient-care program of a medical school of a System institution.
-Eligibility is also available to medical students who are duly registered in a System medical school.
+Eligibility in the Plan is available to physicians, dentists, veterinarians, podiatrists, physician assistants, nurses, pharmacists and other health care professionals who are duly licensed and registered to practice their profession in the State of Texas and who are (1) employed by a TTU System institution, or (2) participating as a medical student, intern, resident, or fellow in a patient-care program of a System institution.
 Any person who is insured by the Plan may not be employed by or serve in an administrative capacity of the Plan.
 Eligible individuals will be enrolled upon approval of the Office of General Counsel (OGC).